aeternity/protocol/epoch/api/README.md

     * It is defined in the rest of this document;
     * It is **not** meant to be exposed on the Internet;
     * Its TCP port is configurable.
+  * External Channels WebSocket endpoint.
+    * It is defined in the rest of this document;
+    * It is meant to be exposed on the Internet;
+    * Its TCP port is configurable.

 ## WebSocket API definition